-Top Volunteer Abroad Programs for 2018
+Top 2018 Volunteer Abroad Programs

-Learn from Locals and Make a Difference
+Learn from Locals, Nature, and Geographies While Making a Difference

-As with any experience abroad, volunteering provides a window to the world .
+As with any experience abroad, volunteering provides a window to the world.
 Yet, volunteering is different than travel or study abroad because of the direct ways you interact and learn from locals.
 The experience of living and working together offers a deeper understanding of how interconnected we all are and how we all really need to listen and learn from each other.

 Volunteering is an extraordinary investment whose value will return in countless ways throughout your life — from careers to interpersonal interactions to knowing the value of learning abroad.
 Having that advantage — possessing global experience, being able to adapt to different surroundings, proficiency in learning new languages, and acquiring greater knowledge of others and ourselves — will give you an edge in today’s interconnected, international world.